-- Increase student enrollment - Maintain program curriculum alignment with the needs of industry - Facility improvements. - Maintain accreditation by the American Council for Construction Education (ACCE) - Promote a professional 'can-do department culture focused on serving our customers. - Achieve a graduate employment placement rate of 80% within three (3) months of graduation. - Sustain a proactive relationship with the administration and admissions. - Increase industry financial support/participation in the program.
+- Increase student enrollment - Maintain program curriculum alignment with the needs of industry - Facility improvements to maintain state of the art facilities and equipment - Maintain accreditation by the American Council for Construction Education (ACCE) - Achieve a graduate employment placement rate of 80% within three (3) months of graduation. - Sustain a proactive relationship with the administration and admissions. - Increase industry financial support/participation in the program. - Become a Construction Management nucleus for the Northeast US